Do You Judge A Book By Its Cover?

 My biggest portfolio is on my Ouchie Mama Tattoo & Piercing page on Facebook.
 Unfortunately it’s all tattoo work at the moment, but a lot of it is my own design work.
 Now that I know people might be interested in seeing more of my work, I will start adding some different stuff to it.

 Thank you so much, Crystalyn, for taking the time to share this process.
 I’m thrilled we connected and I look forward to having you on board for other projects!

 Please be on the lookout for the release of Souled this spring!

-About Diana MurdockCalifornia-grown, now in Idaho, writer of contemporary and YA paranormal with enough energy to write, raise two boys, run, and dream.
+About Diana MurdockCalifornia-grown, writer of contemporary and YA paranormal with enough energy to write, raise two boys, run, and dream.

 Posted on March 28, 2012, in Paranormal, soul attachment, Souled, spiritual attachment, Tattoo, Teenager, Uncategorized, YA Novels, Young Adult and tagged art, artist, book cover, Crystalyn Abercrombie, Diana Murdock, Diana Murdock's blog, dianamurdock.com, egyptian, judge a book by its cover, ouchie mama tattoo and piercing, pagen, paranormal, quill tattoo, snake, soul attachment, spiritual attachment, Tattoo, teenager, teens, wicca, YA novel, Young Adult.
 Bookmark the permalink.
 32 Comments.